 Erin has pursued Dialogues of Civilization and other study and co-op abroad experiences in six different countries, over a total of sixteen months.
 A dialogue on “The Baltic States Before and After Communism” brought her to Lithuania, Latvia, and Estonia.
 With the foundational knowledge from this dialogue, Erin was able to secure an international co-op in the Political/Economic section at the U.S. Embassy in Vilnius, Lithuania.
 A U.S. Department of State Critical Language Scholarship allowed her to study Russian in Vladimir, Russia, and a Melikian Center Fellowship from Arizona State University brought her to St. Petersburg.
 Finally, with funding from the National Security Education Program, Erin studied in Almaty, Kazakhstan.
 “These are experiences,” reflects Erin, “that have made me a better problem-solver, a more critical thinker, a more effective communicator and more adaptable to dynamic environments—all of which make for more effective leaders and change-makers.”

-In her senior year, Erin received a Pickering Fellowship, which will support a two-year master’s program to prepare her for her long-dreamed-of career in the Foreign Service.
-Bourque will complete two summer internships with the U.S. Department of State—one in the United States and the other abroad.
-“There are a lot of ways you can serve your country, and this is my way,” she says.
+In her senior year, Erin received a Pickering Fellowship, which supports a two-year master’s program to prepare her for her long-dreamed-of career in the Foreign Service.
+Erin has completed one of two summer internships with the U.S. Department of State—one in the United States and the other in Lithuania.
+“There are a lot of ways you can serve your country, and this is my way,” she said.